takaswie/hinoko-rs/hinoko/README.md

 * `fw-iso-resource`
     * demonstration to allocate and deallocate isochronous resources

+* `fw-iso-resource-async`
+    * demonstration of the above example with async runtime

 * `fw-iso-rx-single`
     * demonstration to receive isochronous packets at single channel